bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects.rst

 value.
 Those are described in the sections below.

-Axon.ivy - Project Information
+Axon Ivy - Project Information
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The main project properties page shows information about the project.

 .. figure:: /_images/ivy-project/preferences-convert-project.png
-   :alt: Project Properties Axon.ivy information
+   :alt: Project Properties Axon Ivy information

-   Project Properties Axon.ivy information
+   Project Properties Axon Ivy information

 Project format version
    Shows the version of the project format.
 If the project was created
-   with an old version of Axon.ivy, this is indicated with an warning
+   with an old version of Axon Ivy, this is indicated with an warning
    message.
 Consult the Chapter :ref:`project-convert` to learn how to convert your
    project to a new version of the project format.